3rd International Radar Aeroecology Conference

 Felix Liechti - Felix (from the Swiss Ornithological Institute) is a passionate bird migration researcher for which he employs remote-sensing technology and miniaturized data-loggers.

-Judy Shamoun-Baranes - Judy is an associate professor at the Institute for Biodiversity and Ecosystem Dynamics at the University of Amsterdam and fascinated by animal movements and their biodiversity implications.
+Judy Shamoun-Baranes - Judy is a professor at the Institute for Biodiversity and Ecosystem Dynamics at the University of Amsterdam and fascinated by animal movements and their biodiversity implications.

 Dan Sheldon - Dan is an associate professor of computer science at UMass Amherst who likes to develop new machine learning and statistical methods to learn about birds from weather radar.